BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 	- More Chests on Pandora
 		- Pretty self explanatory

+	- Less Dumb Visuals
+		- Reduces and tweaks a lot of particle effects and UI elements to make them clutter the screen less while playing

 	- UHD Elemental Sniper Fix (TURNED OFF BY DEFAULT, ENABLE WITH BLCMM)
 		- fixes various problems with the UHD patch breaking skins